Chester-le-Street: Town biography

-There is evidence of Iron Age use of the River Wear near the town, but the history of Chester-le-Street starts with the Roman fort of Concangis.
-This was built alongside the Roman road Cade's Road (now Front Street) and close to the River Wear, around 100 A.D., and was occupied until the Romans left Britain in 410 A.D.
-At the time the Wear was navigable to at least Concangis, and may also have provided food for the garrisons stationed there.
+There is evidence of Iron Age use of the River Wear near the town, Concangis was built alongside the Roman road Cade's Road (now Front Street) and close to the River Wear, around 100 A.D., and was occupied until the Romans left Britain in 410 A.D.
+At the time, the Wear was navigable to at least Concangis and may also have provided food for the garrisons stationed there.

-After the Romans left there is no record of who lived there (apart from some wounded soldiers from wars who had to live there), until 883 when a group of monks, driven out of Lindisfarne seven years earlier, stopped there to build a wooden shrine and church to St Cuthbert, whose body they had borne with them.
-While they were there the town was the centre of Christianity for much of the northeast, because it was the seat of the Bishop of Lindisfarne, making the church a cathedral.
-There the monks translated into English the Lindisfarne Gospels, which they had brought with them.
-They stayed for 112 years, leaving in 995 for the safer and more permanent home at Durham.
+ln 883, a group of monks, driven out of Lindisfarne seven years earlier, chose a base at Chester-le-Street, having been gifted a church by the Danish king, Guthred.
+They built a shrine to St Cuthbert, whose body they had borne with them.
+It became the seat of the Bishop of Lindisfarne, making the church a cathedral.
+There, the monks translated the Lindisfarne Gospels into English.
+They stayed for 112 years, leaving in 995 for a safer home in Durham.
 The title has been revived as the Roman Catholic titular see of Cuncacestre.

-The church was rebuilt in stone in 1054, and despite the loss of its bishopric seems to have retained a degree of wealth and influence.
-In 1080 most of the huts in the town were burned and many people killed in retaliation for the death of William Walcher, the first prince-bishop, at the hands of an English mob.
-After this devastation wrought by the Normans the region was left out of the Domesday Book; there was little left to record, and the region was by then being run from Durham by the prince-bishops so held little interest for London.
+The church was rebuilt in stone in 1054 and, despite the loss of its bishopric, seems to have retained a degree of wealth and influence.
+In 1080, most of the huts in the town were burned and many people killed in retaliation for the death of Walcher, the first prince-bishop, at the hands of an English mob.
+The town was not recorded in the Domesday Book of 1086.